Business travel means you’re going to be working. And there aren’t many professionals who can work well without internet

 The problem is finding a reliable, secure internet connection in a country you’re not familiar with.
 Not just at your destination city and hotel, but on the way there and back.

 Here are a few common connection problems every business traveler faces, and how to solve them.

 Going online at 40,000 feet

-Flights can be long and boring, especially if you’re travelling to another continent.
+Flights can be long and boring, especially if you’re traveling to another continent.
 You could be on the plane for eight hours or more – so you may as well get some work done.

 Choose an airline that provides in-flight Wi-Fi.
 Most American airlines offer it on domestic flights, and a growing number of airlines are now offering it on international routes too.
 Check airline websites to find out which and remember to use a VPN to secure your connection.

 Connecting at foreign airports

 If you have a connecting flight, you’re probably going to be waiting around in a foreign airport for at least a couple of hours.
 The more work you get done here, the more you can relax later, right?

 Almost every international airport has a paid Wi-Fi service you can connect to.
-Some offer monthly plans for frequent business travellers that allow you to connect to any of their hotspots for around $10.
+Some offer monthly plans for frequent business travelers that allow you to connect to any of their hotspots for around $10.
 So you can pay once for Wi-Fi you can use on the way there and back.

 Dangers of public Wi-Fi